EDD 630 Home EDD 630 Syllabus

 5. Materials

 This section may only describe any materials used (e.g., list books used in a reading program).
 However, there are occasions on which it is appropriate to include the actual materials (e.g., discussion prompts, do-nows, etc.).
 For next semester’s project, you may in fact include samples of actual materials.
+Not surprisingly, “Materials” is this sub-section’s level 2 header.

 6. References

 The EBSCO search engine you will use through our library to find articles can also be used to obtain the proper format for citing works in the reference section.
 When you click on an article to view the detailed description of it (i.e., the page that also provides the abstract if there is one), note a “Cite” link in a menu either on the top or right side of the detailed citation.
 Clicking on this link will open a new, temporary window with the article formatted in various citations styles, including the APA style you should use.
 You can also Son of Citation Machine to help.
-Please note, however, that neither EBSCO’s nor Son of Citation Machine’s systems always format perfectly, so check with, e.g., the examples given on OWL’s web site to be sure.
+Please note, however, that neither EBSCO’s nor Son of Citation Machine’s systems always format perfectly, so check with, e.g., the examples given on OWL’ s web site to be sure.

-Some Guidelines on the Paper’s Format
+Guidelines on Writing Style and the Paper’s Format

 In addition to the links to helpful sites noted throughout the sections above such as this, the following sites and files should help you conform to the required APA style relatively painlessly.
 The University of Illinois provides a sample research paper formatted in Word you can use both to learn about the contents of the sections and to help you format your paper.
 That same sample paper is also available in LibreOffice/OpenOffice.org Writer format.